 How has Herbert Rosenfeld contributed to psychoanalysis today?
-Rosenfeld in Retrospect presents original psychoanalytic papers showing the influence of Herbert Rosenfeld on psychoanalysis today, and reproduces some of Rosenfeld's most important clinical writings
+Rosenfeld in Retrospect presents original psychoanalytic papers showing Rosenfeld's influence on psychoanalysis, and reproduces some of his most important clinical writings.

 Steiner, J. 2011.
 Seeing and Being Seen: Emerging from a Psychic Retreat.
 Routledge.
 Find out more about this book